-Just FOR KIDS does not ask for or collect personal, individually-identifiable information from kids.
-We do use computer logfiles so we can see how many visitors we have, but we can't tell personal information from them.
+Interior websites with children as their primary audiences do not ask for or collect personal, individually-identifiable information.
+We do use web analytics so we can see how many visitors we have, but we can't tell personal information from them.
 If any visitor to the site chooses to provide us with personal information, as in an email inquiry, that information will be used only to respond to the message.
 The information will not be used for any purpose other than to respond to the inquiry.
 We do not create individual profiles from the information provided or distribute the information to other organizations.

 The following is how we will handle information we learn about you from your visit to our website.
 The information we receive depends upon what you do when visiting our site.